errsole/errsole.js/README.md

 ## Errsole Dashboard

 After the setup, access the Errsole Web Dashboard at [http://localhost:8001/](http://localhost:8001/).
+If you have configured Errsole with a different port during initialization, make sure to replace "8001" in the URL with your specific port number.

 ## Upcoming Features